Ashutosh-Maurya-87/beginner_python/100 Days of Code Challange in Python/Day (14) 21092024/constructor.md

 # Parameterized Constructor
 A constructor with defined parameters or arguments is called a parameterized constructor.
 We can pass different values to each object at the time of creation using a parameterized constructor.
 * example: ->  def __init__(self, value1, value2.value3 ...):

+# Constructor Overloading
+* Constructor overloading is that when more than one constructor is present in the one class/
+* Then Python consider only last of the constructor.
+* But Python does not support the constructor overloading

+* We use constructor channing to solve the overloading constructor problem

+# Consturctor Channing
+* Constructor chaining is the process of calling one constructor from another constructor.
+* Constructor chaining is useful when you want to invoke multiple constructors, one after another, by initializing only one instance.

+1. In Python, constructor chaining is convenient when we are dealing with inheritance.
+2. When an instance of a child class is initialized, the constructors of all the parent classes are first invoked and then, in the end, the constructor of the child class is invoked.

+* Using the super() method we can invoke the parent class constructor from a child class.